Wilson194/OrodaelTurrim/docs/source/ExpertSystem.rst

 -----------------

 First part that your should implement is ``KnowledgeBase``.
 In this part of module you should get all necessary information from proxy and transform those information to Facts.
-Those fact you will use in interference mechanism.
+Those fact you will use in inference mechanism.

 It is recommended to use ``ExpertSystem.Structure.RuleBase.Fact`` class to represent facts.
 Class ``Fact`` have ``name`` attribute for identification, ``probability`` parameter for save uncertainty of a fact and ``eval_function``.